thermalogic/RustSEUIF97/README.md

 IF97 is the high-speed package of IAPWS-IF97 in Rust.
 It is suitable for computation-intensive calculations，such as heat cycle calculations, simulations of non-stationary processes, real-time process monitoring and optimizations.

-Through the high-speed package, the results of the IAPWS-IF97 are accurately produced at about 5-15x speed-up compared to  the `powi()` of the Rust standard library when computing the basic equations of Region 1,2,3.
+Through the high-speed package, the results of the IAPWS-IF97 are accurately produced at about 10-20x speed-up compared to  using the `powi()` of the Rust standard library in the `for`loop directly when computing the basic equations of Region 1,2,3.

 * The comparison results of the computing-time are obtained using the [criterion.rs](https://bheisler.github.io/criterion.rs/book/index.html).

-**The Fast Algorithm**
+**The Fast Methods**

-1. The shortest addition chain computes integer powers of a number.([the paper in chinese](https://github.com/thermalogic/SEUIF97/blob/master/doc/水和水蒸汽热力性质IAPWS-IF97公式的通用计算模型.pdf))
+1. The multi-step method to enable the compiler optimizations for using `powi()` in the `for` loop
-2. The recursive algorithm computes the polynomial values of the base variable and its derivatives
+2. The recursive  method computes the polynomial values of the base variable and its derivatives

 In IF97, [36 thermodynamic, transport and  further properties](#properties) can be calculated.